SAP-samples/build-template-financial-asset-create-via-rfc/README.md

 > [!Note]
 > To setup this scenario, we assume a basic technical knowledge of the SAP BTP platform (in particular related to Destination and Cloud Connector setup), SAP Build and SAP S/4HANA (in particular, on custom development).

-### :one: Setup of the content in SAP S/4HANA on-prem/private cloud
-The required function module must be manually created in the customer namespace in the target SAP S/4HANA system - please refer to the dedicated [README](https://github.tools.sap/OSS-Outbound-Process/sap-build-approval-process-for-financial-asset-rfc/blob/main/ABAP/README.md) file.

-### :two: Installation and configuration of Cloud Connector
+### :one: Installation and configuration of Cloud Connector
 SAP Cloud Connector is required to establish a connection between SAP Build and an SAP S/4HANA backend; therefore its configuration and operability is pre-requisites for this scenario.

 > [!Note]
 > The configuration and setup of Cloud Connector is not covered by this document.

-### :three: Create the required Role Collections in SAP BTP Cockpit
+### :two: Create the required Role Collections in SAP BTP Cockpit
 The following role collection must be manually created in SAP  BTP Cockpit and assigned to the users involved in the process.
 - _FA_CompanyCode1_User_ - This role collection must be granted to the users authorized to submit requests for Assets in Company Code 1010
 - _FA_CompanyCode2_User_ - This role collection must be granted to the users authorized to submit requests for Assets in Company Code 1710
 - _FA_CompanyCode1_AssetStaff_ - This role collection must be granted to the users authorized to process and approve requests for Assets in Company Code 1010
 - _FA_CompanyCode2_AssetStaff_ - This role collection must be granted to the users authorized to process and approve requests for Assets in Company Code 1710

-### :four: Import the action in SAP Build
+### :three: Import the action in SAP Build
 The action "" is a dependency for the automation process and it must be imported in your tenant as part of the initial project setup.

 The content is stored in folder ["actions"](/build/actions) and it can be downloaded from there.